Mildly Overparameterized ReLU Networks Have a Favorable Loss Landscape: Shallow ReLU networks: counting activation regions with bad local minima

-On the other hand, the \emph{identity} of the non-empty regions depends more closely on the specific dataset and is harder to catalogue.
-For a given dataset $X$ the non-empty regions correspond to the vertices of the Minkowski sum of the line segments with end points $0, x^{(j)}$, for $j\in[n]$, as can be inferred from results in tropical geometry \citep[see][]{ETC}. \begin{proposition}[Identity of non-empty regions] Let $A \in\{0,1\}^{d_1\times n}$.
-The corresponding activation region is non-empty if and only if $\sum_{j: A_{ij}=1} x^{(j)}$ is a vertex of $\sum_{j\in[n]} \conv\{0, x^{(j)}\}$ for all $i\in[d_1]$. \end{proposition} This provides a sense of which activation regions are non-empty, depending on $X$.
-The explicit list of non-empty regions is known in the literature as an oriented matroid \citep[see][]{orientedmatroids}, a sort of combinatorial type of the dataset.
+From the above discussion we conclude we have a relatively good understanding of \emph{how many} activation regions are non-empty.
+Notably, the number is the same for any dataset that is in general position.
+However, it is worth reflecting on the fact that the \emph{identity} of the non-empty regions depends more closely on the specific dataset and is harder to catalogue.
+For a given dataset $X$ the non-empty regions correspond to the vertices of the Minkowski sum of the line segments with end points $0, x^{(j)}$, for $j\in[n]$, as can be inferred from results in tropical geometry \citep[see][]{ETC}.

-We observe that if $d$ is large in relation to $n$ and the data is in general position, then by Proposition~\ref{prop:number-non-empty-regions} most activation regions are non empty.
-Thus we obtain the following corollary of Theorem~\ref{possibly-empty-regions}. \begin{corollary} Under the same assumptions as Theorem~\ref{possibly-empty-regions}, if $d\geq n$, then for $X$ in general position and arbitrary $y$, the following holds.
-In all but at most an $\epsilon$ fraction of all non-empty activation regions, every differentiable critical point of $L$ is a zero loss global minimum. \end{corollary}